NativeScript/developer-day-workshop/src/chapters/chapter3.md

     }
 ```

 As you can see, we are chaining several animations together using promises.
 When one completes, the next fires.
+Test your animation by clicking a card.

 <div class="exercise-end"></div>